 Over the years we have had many people come through our barn and a lot of them have owned more than one horse.
 In fact I was surprised to see how many people board two or three horses at a time.
 Once in a while you will even come across someone that boards more than three horses and the higher the number the higher the risk.
 In many cases a trainer will have multiple horses and it is much easier for them to board at a barn than to have their own place.
 When you start to get boarders or trainers that have more than two or three horses the financial risk starts to increase.
-Are you ready if they pull up and leave?
+Are you prepared financially if they pull up and leave?
+It happens.

 Ways to protect yourself with a multiple horse owner

 There are ways to protect yourself financially if you have a boarder that is going to bring in more than two or even three horses.
 You can decide the magic number that fits for your business.
 Every persons idea will be a little different depending on their financial situation.

 1. If you have a trainer or boarder that has many horses - Make sure your boarding contract has a section that includes special circumstances for giving notice including multiple horses over a certain number.
 That way if the boarder gives their notice you are not scrambling to fill the huge number of open spots.
 I would talk with your attorney and have him write this up so you are correct with the laws of your state.